ioi-israel/server-setup/README.md

 Run `cmsResourceService -a` on `ioi-training` (it will list contests to choose from).
 Once the contest is up:
 * Check that AWS works.
 * Log in with a contestant's user and make sure everything looks as intended.
 In particular the contest time window.
+* Check that our custom example files from `contestant_docs` are available under "Documentation".
 * Log in with `autotester` to view automatic submissions, if any.
 You may want to make `autotester` unrestricted, which will enable it to submit outside the contest time window.
 * Submissions can be exported to files using `DatabaseUtils`.
 The suggested `.zshrc` file contains an `ExportSubmissions` shortcut, which creates a directory `contest_name` in the current directory, and logical subdirectories for each task, user and submission.
     ```